cnichte/md-curcuma/README.md

 ## Usage

-Write some Typsecript like that:
+Write some Typescript like that:

 ```ts
 import { MD_Exporter } from "longform-markdown-splitter";